Using DirectQuery in Power BI

 Hence careful consideration must be paid to the use of Row Level Security, and the configuring of the refresh schedule.

-Some other general implications of using DirectQuery are the following:
+Some other general implications of using DirectQuery are as follows:

 Selecting Refresh will clear any caches, and refresh all the visuals on the page to show the latest data.